-Microplate readers offer the ideal measurement platform for the identiﬁcation of drugs, which effectively inhibit viral cytopathic effect allowing for the rapid elimination of 1000s of compounds which show no speciﬁc inhibition.
+Microplate readers offer the ideal measurement platform for the identiﬁcation of drugs, which effectively inhibit viral cytopathic effects allowing for the rapid elimination of 1000s of compounds that show no speciﬁc inhibition.

 This approach has been used successfully by the University of Belfast to screen existing drugs and drug combinations.